chinamike65/hugo-tuolesi/content/book5/book5en.md

 But I guess it shouldn't be.

-The "Heart Sutra" translated by Master Kumarajiva also contains "relieving all suffering", and when Master Kumarajiva translated the "Heart Sutra" in 409 AD, Master Xuan Zang in 649 AD, and Master Kumarajiva Bi Xuan Master Xuan Zang's translation was more than two hundred years earlier.
+The "Heart Sutra" translated by Master Kumarajiva also contains "relieving all suffering", and when Master Kumarajiva translated the "Heart Sutra" in 409 CE, Master Xuan Zang in 649 CE, and Master Kumarajiva Bi Xuan Master Xuan Zang's translation was more than two hundred years earlier.

-Therefore, it should not be added by Master Xuan Zang, as some masters say.
+Therefore, it could not have been added by Master Xuan Zang, as some masters say.

 Buddha Shakyamuni used Sanskrit when he preached the scriptures.
 There are two types of scriptures recorded in India in the later period: Sanskrit and Pali.
 In some versions of the Heart Sutra, there is likely to be the sentence "Saving all suffering."